bigalv69/modules/INSTALL.rst

     .. versionchanged:: 5.0
        Configuration option default set to ``no``

-.. instopt:: --enable-source-cache

- Cache content of files evaluated through :manpage:`source(n)` Tcl command in modulefile.
-When same file is sourced multiple times, cached content is reused rather reading file again.

- This installation option defines the default value of the :mconfig:`source_cache` configuration option which could be changed after installation with the :subcmd:`config` sub-command.

- .. only:: html

-    .. versionadded:: 5.4

 .. instopt:: --enable-versioning

  Append Modules version to installation prefix and deploy a ``versions`` modulepath shared between all versioning enabled Modules installation.
 A modulefile corresponding to Modules version is added to the shared modulepath and enables to switch from one Modules version to another. (default=no)

-.. instopt:: --enable-unique-name-loaded

- Only allow one module loaded per module name.
-A conflict is raised when loading a module whose name or alternative names are shared by an already loaded module. (default=no)

- This installation option defines the default value of the :mconfig:`unique_name_loaded` configuration option which could be changed after installation with the :subcmd:`config` sub-command.

- .. only:: html

-    .. versionadded:: 5.4

 .. instopt:: --enable-vim-addons